 Basic recommended car equalizer settings – setting your EQ by ear

 In this section, I’ll share with you some basic steps and EQ settings when doing it by ear.
-In the section after this I’ll go the best way to do so: by tuning your system using the right tools.
+In the section after this I’ll go into the best way to do so: by tuning your system using the right tools.

 Getting started with the basics